 Freelance lawyers are often a cost-effective alternative to hiring outside counsel or overburdening in-house legal teams with high-volume legal work.

 The rise of the “freelance lawyer” corresponds with the growing popularity of alternative legal service providers and other gig economy platforms, which act as middlemen between lawyers and clients.
-Lawyers who partner with an ALSP, often a legal technology provider, perform legal services for the ALSP’s customers.
-For example, lawyers who partner with Ontra, the global leader in contract automation and intelligence solutions, work with some of the top asset managers in the world.
+Lawyers who work through an ALSP, often a legal technology provider, perform legal services for the ALSP’s customers.
+For example, lawyers in Ontra’s global Legal Network, the global leader in contract automation and intelligence solutions, work with some of the top asset managers in the world.

 Traditionally, companies either hired in-house lawyers, temporary legal staff, or an outside law firm to handle repetitive legal tasks.
 However, it’s difficult to scale in-house staff up or down based on fluctuating workloads, and hiring temporary legal services could be costly and lead to low-quality results.
 While hiring outside counsel provides better results, it also incurs significant costs.